mozilla/anodejsholidayseason/taming_configurations_with_node-convict.md

     conf.loadFile('./config/' + conf.get('env') + '.json');

+`loadFile` can also load multiple files at once, by passing in an array:

+    // CONFIG_FILES=/path/to/production.json,/path/to/secrets.json,/path/to/sitespecific.json
+    conf.loadFile(process.env.CONFIG_FILES.split(','));

 Layering configurations with `load` and `loadFile` is useful if you have common settings for specific environments that don't *need* to be set in environmental variables.
 Having separate, declarative JSON configurations can provide greater visibility of which settings should change between environments.
 And the files are loaded with [cjson](https://github.com/kof/node-cjson), so they may contain as many comments as you want for additional clarification.

 Also note that **environmental variables always take precedent**, even after settings have been loaded using `load` or `loadFile`.
 To see what the current settings look like, you can serialize the whole thing using `conf.toString()`.

-# More on formats
+# V for Validation

-Once the settings have been composed, you can check that each setting's value conforms to the correct format, as defined in the schema.
+Once the settings have been composed, you can perform validation to check that each setting's value conforms to the correct format, as defined in the schema.
 Convict provides a few built-in formats such as `"url"`, `"ports"`, and `"ipaddress"`, among others, and you may use one of JavaScript's global constructors (e.g. `Number`) to designate a type.
 If you leave the `format` property out entirely, convict will check that the setting has the same type as the default value (according to [`Object.prototype.toString.call`](http://perfectionkills.com/instanceof-considered-harmful-or-how-to-write-a-robust-isarray/)).
 For instance, the following three schemas are equivalent:

     var conf1 = convict({
         name: {